eliemichel/LearnWebGPU/basic-3d-rendering/3d-meshes/transformation-matrices.md

 position = (M * homogeneous_position).xyz;
 ```

-But we could also reuse our previous matrices and combine them together with a **matrix multiplication**:
+But this can be **tedious** when it comes to mixing rotations for instances.
+We can instead reuse our previous atomic matrices and combine them together with a **matrix multiplication**:

 ```rust
 // Option C: Matrix composition